Skip to main content

 Speaking of scores, let’s break it down.
 Poor credit scores are basically anything below a 579, according to Bank of America’s Better Money Habits.
 Your score is considered fair when it’s between 580 and 669.
 If you land anywhere between 670 and 739, your credit ranks “good.”
 Those above 740 and up to 799 are labeled “very good.”
 Credit scores above 800 are “exceptional.”
 But don’t stress if you’re not there, because the average score is about 700.

 Checking your credit score is a healthy habit, but don’t overdo it.
 Many banks now include easy ways to check your credit score on their mobile apps.
 Just remember that this may or may not be the score lenders, utility companies, landlords, or even cell phone companies see when you apply for their services.
-Credit card companies also allow you free access to your credit report.
+Credit card companies also allow access to your credit report.
 Note that you’re eligible to check your credit for free from the three main credit bureaus — and without deducting any points from it — once every 12 months.

 How Your Credit Score is Calculated